Adapted from the article originally published on kpmg.com by Jonathan Lavender, Global Head of KPMG Private Enterprise and Head of Markets

-The effects of COVID-19 on the health of individuals and society is profound and unnerving due, in part, to the speed of its impact.
-Similarly, the sheer magnitude of COVID-19 as a change agent will likely be unmatched for the foreseeable future.
+The effects of COVID-19 on the health of individuals and society is profound and unnerving due, in part, to the speed of its historic impact.
+Similarly, the sheer velocity of COVID-19 as a change agent will be unmatched for the foreseeable future.

-For business, including private enterprises, COVID-19 has emerged as a profound disruptor, requiring business leaders across the country to take unprecedented steps to sustain the health of their businesses and, in many cases, the well-being of their employees.
+COVID-19 has emerged as a profound business disruptor, requiring business leaders across the globe to take unprecedented steps to sustain the health of their businesses and, in many cases, the well-being of their employees.

-Discussions have shifted quickly from a primary focus on growth to one of business sustainability and escalating concerns related to cash flow management and forecasting; business continuity; optimisation of working capital; supply chain disruption; and the risks associated with losing employees and customers.
-As the Government, its agencies and other key stakeholders such as banks introduce supports and other economic relief measures, navigating the opportunities to access these support mechanisms has become a complex task in its own right.
+Discussions have shifted quickly from a primary focus on growth to one of business sustainability and escalating concerns related to financial stability, such as cash flow management and forecasting; business continuity; optimization of working capital; supply chain disruption; and the risks associated with losing employees and customers.
+As governments introduce new tax incentives and other economic relief measures, navigating the opportunities to access these support mechanisms has become a complex task.

-However, in the process of addressing these challenges, our conversations with many entrepreneurs, founders, family businesses and other private enterprise business leaders are beginning to change, as they turn toward the exploration of new opportunities that could be seized in dislocated markets.
-Potential acquisitions, business restructuring, and product innovations are all being considered.
+In the process of addressing these challenges, we see many entrepreneurs, founders, business families and other private enterprise business leaders turn toward the exploration of new opportunities that might be seized in dislocated markets.
+Potential acquisitions, business restructuring, and product innovations are being considered.

 In general, we see successful private enterprises focusing on five critical areas to strengthen their businesses during this period of accelerated change, while also preparing the path forward.

-1. Rigorous risk assessment and enhanced risk management practices: This includes a close examination of the immediate and longer-term financial, operational, supply chain, legal, and governance models, as well as an assessment of competitive risks and the potential customer and employee-retention concerns.
+1. Rigorous risk assessment and enhanced risk management practices: This includes a close examination of the immediate and longer-term financial, operational, supply chain, legal, and governance models, as well as an assessment of competitive risks and the potential customer- and employee-retention concerns.

-2. Financial assessment and meticulous financial management: Detailed analyses of current and future working capital and cash-flow requirements are being conducted along with consideration of how to optimise the availability of tax incentives; identification of alternative financing sources; ensuring access to all available Government incentives and reliefs; and recognising expense-reduction opportunities.
+2. Financial assessment and meticulous financial management: Detailed analyses of current and future working capital and cash-flow requirements are being conducted along with consideration of how to optimize the availability of tax incentives; identification of alternative financing sources; ensuring access to all available government incentives and programs; and recognizing expense-reduction opportunities.

-Given the potentially volatile working environment, strategies are being developed to enhance employee engagement and retention.
+4. Employee attentiveness: Given the potentially volatile work environment, strategies are being developed to enhance employee engagement and retention.
 These can include the consideration of flexible work policies, updated reward programs, employee retraining, and gaining access to government support programs.

-These focus areas reflect the pragmatic business approach, combined with agility and resilience, of entrepreneurs and other private enterprise leaders who are successfully making adjustments to their businesses to sustain their success.
+These focus areas reflect the pragmatic business approach, combined with agility and resilience, of entrepreneurs and other private enterprise leaders who are successfully adjusting their businesses to sustain their success.
 Perhaps we’re watching the next generation of great private enterprises emerging among companies that have the foresight and agility to uncover new opportunities.